-- Start the program by following instructions in the Installation and Setup section. - Click the OK button on the opening dialog, if it appears.
+- Start ModFit LT by following instructions in Installing and Running ModFit LT. - Click the OK button on the opening dialog, if it appears.

 The ModFit LT ribbon bar appears at the top of the application window.
 Buttons are grouped to give you quick access to the most common commands in ModFit LT.